tkoide01/Pewlett-Hackard-Analysis/README.md

 - Software: Postgres, pdAdmin 4

 ## Results
-  Based on the two technical analysis and tables generated using Postgres, we can infer below obserbations:
+  Based on the two technical analysis and tables generated using Postgres, we can infer below observations:

   1. The number of retirement we can expect is **90,398** based on the fact that these employees were born between January 1, 1952 and December 31, 1955.